Wang-sx0103/NumericalCalculation/README.md

 ```
 ## Usage and function
 ### CNum
-This package contains classes that users use directly
+This package contains classes that users use directly.
-Then, we will introduce the functions of each class
+Then, we will introduce the functions of each class.

 #### Elimination
 - Calling Class